Best User Analytics Tools for SaaS

 Best in-app user analytics tools for SaaS

-Userpilot comes with a brilliant in-app User Analytics solution that integrates with both Amplitude and Mixpanel and is completely code-free!
+Userpilot comes with a brilliant in-app user analytics solution that integrates with both Amplitude and Mixpanel and is completely code-free!

 This tool allows you to track user behavior based on predefined goals.
 This offers you complete flexibility on which aspects of product usage you want to focus on – making it much easier to interpret and track user analytics.

 Userpilot’s analytics are based on what users do within the app.
-It’s based on custom events (passed by the devs) or feature tags (that allows you to ‘tag’ a feature on the front end of your web app).
+It’s based on custom events (passed by the devs) or feature tags (that allow you to ‘tag’ a feature on the front end of your web app).

 This medium-term analytics lets you build user segments and funnels based on your user activity in an intentional way.